-The largest known prime today is the 17,425,170 digit Mersenne prime 257885161-1 found in January 2013, but how big have the "largest known primes" been historically?
-When might we see the first billion digit bevaprime?
-And historically, how have these primes been found?
+The largest known prime today is the 22,338,618 digit Mersenne prime 274207281-1 found in January 2016, but how big have the "largest known primes" been historically?
+Historically, how have these primes been found?
 We will briefly discuss each of these questions below.

 If NPR sent you here looking for the French Monk Marin Mersenne's prime conjecture and its errors, see this link